 So if your WiFi connection proves unreliable, Fire TV includes the hardware expansion option to resolve this which Roku lacks.

 If you’re looking to stream DirecTV on Fire Stick, access NFL on Fire TV, or use the Spectrum app on Fire TV, a Fire Stick will serve you well.
-These popular services integrate seamlessly with the Fire TV platform.
+These popular services all work well on the Fire TV platform.

 Roku devices also support DirecTV Stream, NFL streaming and Spectrum apps.
 So you can achieve similar functionality on either streamer – it just depends which ecosystem you prefer.